 General: The Santa Barbara County Air Pollution Control District (District) is responsible for implementing all applicable federal, state and local air pollution requirements which affect any stationary source of air pollution in Santa Barbara County.
 The federal requirements include regulations listed in the Code of Federal Regulations: 40 CFR Parts 50, 51, 52, 55, 61, 63, 68, 70 and 82.
 The State regulations may be found in the California Health & Safety Code, Division 26, Section 39000 et seq.
 The applicable local regulations can be found in the District's Rules and Regulations.
-This is a combined permitting action that covers both the Federal Part 70 permit (renewal of Part 70 Operating Permit 8514) as well as the State Operating Permit (reevaluation of Permit to Operate 8514).
+This is a combined permitting action that covers both the Federal Part 70 permit (renewal of Part 70 Operating Permit 8223) as well as the State Operating Permit (reevaluation of Permit to Operate 8223).

-Santa Barbara County is designated as a non-attainment area for the state PM{10} ambient air quality standard.
-As of July 1, 2020, the County achieved attainment status for the ozone state ambient air quality standards.
+Santa Barbara County is designated as a non-attainment area for the state ozone and PM{10} ambient air quality standard.

-Part 70 Permitting.
-The initial Part 70 permit for this facility was issued on May 22, 1999 in accordance with the requirements of the District's Part 70 operating permit program.
-This permit is the sixth renewal of the Part 70 permit, and may include additional applicable requirements and associated compliance assurance conditions.
-The Fox Lease is a part of the Pacific Coast Energy Orcutt Hill Stationary Source, which is a major source for VOC1, NO_X and CO.
+Part 70 Permitting: The initial Part 70 permit for this facility was issued on May 22, 1999 in accordance with the requirements of the District's Part 70 operating permit program.
+This permit is the eighth renewal of the Part 70 permit, and may include additional applicable requirements and associated compliance assurance conditions.
+The Squires Lease is a part of the Pacific Coast Energy Company - Orcutt Hill and Casmalia Oil Fields Stationary Source, which is a major source for VOC1, NO_X and CO.
 Conditions listed in this permit are based on federal, state or local rules and requirements.
 Sections 9.A, 9.B and 9.C of this permit are enforceable by the District, the USEPA and the public since these sections are federally-enforceable under Part 70.
 Where any reference contained in Sections 9.A, 9.B or 9.C refers to any other part of this permit, that part of the permit referred to is federally-enforceable.
 Conditions listed in Section 9.D are "District-only" enforceable.